 Tuscany puts on a very special show in autumn.
-The countryside is alive with red and yellow colours, porcini mushrooms make an appearance on the menus, and the city afternoons are bathed in golden light.
+The countryside is alive with red and yellow colours, porcini mushrooms and truffles make an appearance on the menus, and the city afternoons are bathed in golden light.
 This really is one of the most relaxing and rewarding moments to travel here.

-See autumn’s colours in the Tuscan countryside
+1. See the Tuscan countryside dressed for autumn

 If the colours of the Tuscan countryside are legendary, Autumn is when those colours are at their finest.
 It’s a romantic and moody time, when the vineyards and woods seem to be on fire with every shade of orange and yellow.

-Taste the seasonal delights
+2. Taste the seasonal delights

 Autumn in Tuscany is a foodie’s paradise.
 This is when the delicious porcini mushrooms make an appearance.
 And it’s the official opening of the hunting season.
 So you’ll find plenty of occasions to taste fresh game, and traditional sauces that include wild boar and hare.
 Chestnuts are also on the menu, especially in mountainous areas like the Mugello and Garfagnana in the north, famous for its chestnut pancakes called ‘necci’.

 This is the time when the new wine and new oil are produced, and occasions for tasting are plentiful and unforgettable.
 The intense green colour and spicy taste of the freshly pressed oil will give you a new respect for the humble olive.If you’re looking for something really special, November is the month dedicated to truffles.